¸ÌéÙÖ±²¥

 3.1 Students will critically assess published research and use criminological theories to develop their own research.

-3.2 Students will become aware of ethical concerns related to the conduct of criminological research.
+3.2 Students will learn about ethical concerns related to the conduct of criminological research.

-Goal 4: Students will develop and apply a comparative perspective to explain criminological concepts and their applications.
+Goal 4: Students will develop and apply a comparative perspective to explain criminological frameworks and their applications.

 Specific Objectives:

-4.1 Students will be able to evaluate the importance of criminological knowledge in writing to a range of audiences, including the research community, policy makers, and the general public.
+4.1 Students will be able to evaluate the importance of criminological knowledge to a range of audiences, including the research community, policy makers, and the general public.

-4.2 Students will be able to explain the importance of criminological knowledge to a range of audiences, including the research community, policy makers, and the general public.
+4.2 Students will be able to explain criminological knowledge to a range of audiences, including the research community, policy makers, and the general public.

 DIVERSITY, EQUITY, AND INCLUSION RESOURCES